 When the fish disappeared, it was time to take a fast look around.
 For the fish were deeply concerned about the ultimate fish predators in our area—harbor seals and sea lions.

 Lobster for breakfast is wonderful.
 I didn’t mind catching lobsters—they don’t bleed.
-I once got into a tug-of-war with an octopus over one.
+I even got into a tug-of-war with an octopus over one.
 It got the head, and I got the tail.

 I almost gave the octopus the whole thing because they’re at least as graceful as seals.
 I was fascinated by their boneless elegance and speed.
 Reading up on them at the library, I was unsurprised to discover that they’re also highly intelligent.